Make the Grade: Categories

 Most squares contained questions, which were played as toss-ups and were open to all three contestants.
 If a contestant answered correctly, they won that square and control of the board, and the category and grade level lit up on their desk.
 An incorrect response or running out of time allowed either of the other two contestants a chance to buzz-in once the host had re-read the question.
-If no one answered correctly, the square turned black and is out of play for the rest of the game.
+If no one answered correctly, the square turned black and was taken out of play for the rest of the game.

 Several squares contained other items that altered the outcome of the game: